MichaelJiangCS/Generate_Password_Generator/README.md

 This code sets the initiallization of the program.
 When the program runs, user is not supposed to input anyting in the output text area.
 The secret word text area should be empty at the beginning.
 In addition, user is only allowed to input integers in the length text area.<br>

 ## Contributors
--Rebecca Dady
+- Rebecca Dady
--Audre Jankowski
+- Audre Jankowski
--Michael Jiang
+- Michael Jiang
--Zee Pearson
+- Zee Pearson
--Kevin Wang
+- Kevin Wang